-Members must comply with all gear requirements for lightweight craft specified in the Tasmanian Marine and Safety (General) Regulations 2013.
+Members must comply with all gear requirements for lightweight craft specified in Schedule 2 of the Tasmanian Marine and Safety (General) Regulations 2013.

 The club’s Gear Requirements reflect both the legal requirements and our own requirements which in some areas go above and beyond what is legally required.